Rest easy Gardeners,

 Trees: Do not need to be covered and tolerate frost.

 Shrubs: Most shrubs tolerate frost, although flowers may be lost.
 Many tight flower buds that have not opened tolerate frost.
-Place cloth over any blooming or budded up shrubs.
-If possible, drape cloth to the ground and secure.
-Big Leaf Hydrangeas, Hydrangea maculata, do not tolerate frosts well and should be covered to prevent leaf damage and flower loss.
+Place a cloth over any blooming or budded-up shrubs.
+If possible, drape the cloth to the ground and secure it.
+Big Leaf Hydrangeas, Hydrangea macrophylla, do not tolerate frosts well and should be covered to prevent leaf damage and flower loss.

 Perennial Flowers: Most perennial plants do not suffer frost damage and do not need to be covered.
 Frost sensitive perennials include Hostas and Bleeding Hearts.
 They should be covered to protect their foliage and flowers.
 Cover any blooming or budded up perennials.